 Difficulty: Easy (but have to be able to climb up and down ladders)

-A tougher hike that took us over uneven surfaces to awesome 360 degree views!
+A tougher hike of Slickrock, took us over uneven surfaces to awesome 360 degree views!
 With the hike being 2.5 miles and most of that being exposed to the sun it was hot and harder with kids for that reason.
 But offered a lot of really cool panoramic views.

 Distance: 2.5 miles

-To really get back to the needles area you have to do a long 6+ mile day hike.
+To really get back to the Needles area you have to do a long 6+ mile day hike.
 With how hot it is here we never attempted to do that.
 But we were happy with what we did do and see in Needles and feel it was well worth a visit.
+If you hike into the Needles be sure to check out the slot canyons sedimentary gorges.

 The Maze is a very remote area of Canyonlands.
 In both of our trips here we never made it over to that area.
 You do need a 4X4 vehicle for most of the roads so it just hasn’t been a fit for us.